 Tom Ridge: Well, you know, I think other people are responsible for determining what your legacy is – good, bad, or indifferent.
 And therefore, I look back, in response to your question, in gratitude.
 I had the good fortune to work with people like Jim Seif and John Oliver and the men and women of their respective agencies.
-And by the way, a Republican House and Senate, wbo at least at that time, understood the importance of preserving and enhancing the environment.
+And by the way, a Republican House and Senate who, at least at that time, understood the importance of preserving and enhancing the environment.
 So if nothing else, maybe it was the bridge, the glue, pulling together all those parts.
 They don’t have to be disparate parts.
 But I guess I take a look at it and say when you work together, you can just see the impact you have on the environment, the recycling, the Growing Greener.
 When we deregulated electricity, we discovered that there are actually some Pennsylvanians willing to pay more for electricity when their source did not generate carbon emissions.
 So you just take that focus and that commitment and you work together to improve the environment in your state.
 And I think we did a pretty good job and I’m proud of being part of it.
 Not responsible completely for it, but part of it.
 Maybe pulling together the right team to get it done – that might be the great legacy.

 Josh Raulerson: I’ve got one more question for you as it relates to the work that we do at PEC.
-I know you are not just a proponent of outdoor recreation, I’m told you’re also an enthusiastic cyclist and somebody likes to spend time outdoors.
+I know you are not just a proponent of outdoor recreation, I’m told you’re also an enthusiastic cyclist and somebody who likes to spend time outdoors.
 Can you talk about what those assets mean to you as a citizen, as somebody that partakes of trails and outdoor spaces and also as, you know, somebody that’s thinking about the Commonwealth, opportunities, and all the other things we’ve been talking about today?

-Tom Ridge: One of the great, one of the many great privileges to serve the Commonwealth of Pennsylvania’s governor.
-You think about the history and you go back to when we got the charter from the king… the charter from the king Penn’s Woods.
+Tom Ridge: One of the great, one of the many great privileges to serve as the Commonwealth of Pennsylvania’s governor: you think about the history and you go back to when we got the charter from the king [for] Penn’s Woods.
 And if you’re privileged as governor to drive through the Commonwealth of Pennsylvania or fly over the Commonwealth of Pennsylvania or traveled down the rivers of Commonwealth of Pennsylvania, you go fishing in the Commonwealth of Pennsylvania, you go with your friends and go hunting… and you really get a deep and profound sense of the gift, the natural gifts that we had nothing to do with.
 The good Lord put them there and we just happened to get the charter from the king, so it’s ours.
 And so I would just say that I think for me, in addition to multiple personal experiences, when you become a legislator – and I’m just focused on the Commonwealth of Pennsylvania – I don’t care whether you’re a Republican or Democrat – see what you’ve inherited.
 You didn’t create any of it.
-But damn it, it’s your responsibility to enhance and protect it because there’s be those who follow you want to enjoy the same gifts and the same bounty of nature that was given us several hundred years ago.
+But damn it, it’s your responsibility to enhance and protect it because those who follow you want to enjoy the same gifts and the same bounty of nature that was given us several hundred years ago.
 So I just view it as implicit in your responsibility as a legislator, as a governor, as a cabinet member, to do all you can to enhance it.